mroavi/JunctionTrees.jl/docs/src/file_formats/uai.md

-Referring to the example above, the first line denotes the Markov network, the second line tells us the problem consists of three variables, let's refer to them as X, Y, and Z. Their cardinalities are 2, 2, and 3 respectively (from the third line).
+Referring to the example above, the first line denotes the Markov network, the second line tells us the problem consists of three variables, let's refer to them as `X`, `Y`, and `Z`.
+Their cardinalities are 2, 2, and 3 respectively (from the third line).
 Line four specifies that there are 2 cliques.
-The first clique is X,Y, while the second clique is Y,Z. Note that variables are indexed starting with 0.
+The first clique is `X,Y`, while the second clique is `Y,Z`.
+Note that variables are indexed starting with 0.

 #### Function tables